floooh/yakc/scribble/kc85_3_kbdint.md

 ### Overview

-The serial keyboard chip sends timed impulses to pin BSTB of the PIO which which invokes the PIO-B interrupt handler at address $E199.
+The serial keyboard chip sends timed impulses to pin BSTB of the PIO which invokes the PIO-B interrupt handler at address $E199.
 The interrupt handler decodes the serial keyboard signal by measuring the time between pulses using CTC-3 channel as timer and writes temporary data